 There are now three possible program options for our MS in Computer Science.

 - It typically takes about 32 months to complete Track 1 of our MS in Computer Science for international students, with 8-9 months on campus study.

 - Track 2 requires larger initial payment, but less overall time to earn the degree.

 - Track 3 requires full-time study on-campus for 12-13 months with Optional Practical Training, and requires full program payment in the beginning.

 11. Do you offer a Masters degree in IT, computer networking or database management?

-Sorry, no. We only have a Master’s Degree in Computer Science, and the focus is on advanced software development, web applications and architecture, or data science.
+Sorry, no. We only have a Master’s Degree in Computer Science, and the focus is on advanced software development, web applications and architecture, and some courses in data science.